metalcycling/openstructure/modules/io/doc/mmcif.rst

   writer.Write("numbers", "numbers.gz")

-The content of the written file:
+The content of the file written:

 .. code-block:: bash